lazyhummingbird/justicekitchen/README.md

 ## License

 This work is released under the GNU General Public License v2.0.
-You may use it how you see fit, so long as you credit the author visibly.
 Addendum: uses or derivatives of this code base must be used in support of Black communities.
-That's what I made it for.
-If in doubt, ask at @coreyaustinhere.
+That's what we made it for.
+If in doubt, ask at [@coreyaustinhere](https://twitter.com/coreyaustinhere).